dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 # ❤️ Motivation

-Since I have finished the university I was thinking to become a developer so finally, I have decided to start learning more about programming.
+Since I have finished the university I was thinking to become a developer, so finally, I have decided to start learning more about programming.

 # ⚠️ Prerequisites